XiXi-2024/XiXi-2024/README.md

 ## About Me ❤️

-I'm a software engineer passionate about solving complex technical challenges, specializing in distributed systems and database internals.
-Currently exploring the depths of:
+I'm a software engineer passionate about solving complex technical challenge.
-- Storage engine architectures
-- Consensus algorithms
-- Scalable system design

 ## Contributing Guidelines 😊